maxgav13/Bayesian-Robust-Correlations-with-Student-s-t-in-brms/README.md

     ## is a crude measure of effective sample size, and Rhat is the potential
     ## scale reduction factor on split chains (at convergence, Rhat = 1).

-There way down in the last line in the 'Family Specific Parameters' section we have `rescor(x,y)`, which is our correlation.
+Way down there in the last line in the 'Family Specific Parameters' section we have `rescor(x,y)`, which is our correlation.
 And indeed, our Gaussian intercept-only multivariate model did a great job recovering the correlation we used to simulate the `x.clean` data with.
 Look at what happened when we try this approach with `x.noisy`.

 ``` r
 f1 <-